 The Advisor is a registered investment advisor with the SEC under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
-The Advisor is wholly owned by Litman Gregory Wealth Management, LLC.
-Litman Gregory Wealth Management, LLC is wholly-owned by iM Global Partner US, LLC, a wholly-owned subsidiary of iM Global Partner SAS. iM Global Partner SAS, a holding company, is a wholly-owned subsidiary of iM Square SAS, a Paris-based investment and development platform dedicated to the asset management business, which is owned by Amundi Ventures, Legendre Holdings 36 and a third non-controlling party.
-Amundi Ventures, a holding company, is a wholly-owned subsidiary of Amundi SA, a European asset management company.
-Amundi SA is owned by Credit Agricole SA, public (free float) and employees.
-Credit Agricole SA is owned by SAS rue de la Boétie, public (free float) and employees.
-Legendre Holdings 36, a holding company, is majority owned (>75%) by Eurazeo SA, a European investment firm.
+The Advisor is wholly-owned by iM Global Partner SAS (France), which is beneficially owned by iM Square SAS, a Paris-based investment and development platform dedicated to the asset management business. iM Square SAS is owned by Legendre Holdings 36 and three non-controlling parties.
+Legendre Holdings 36, a holding company, is majority owned (>75%) by Eurazeo SE, a European investment firm.

-Subject to the supervision of the Board, investment management and related services are provided by the Advisor to the Fund, pursuant to an investment advisory agreement (the "Advisory Agreement").
-The Trust, on behalf of the Fund, and the Advisor are parties to the Advisory Agreement.
+Subject to the supervision of the Board, investment management and related services are provided by the Advisor to the Funds, pursuant to an investment advisory agreement (the "Advisory Agreement").
+The Trust, on behalf of the Funds, and the Advisor are parties to the Advisory Agreement.
 Shareholders are not parties to, or intended (or "third party") beneficiaries of, the Advisory Agreement.
 Rather, the Trust and its respective investment series are the sole intended beneficiaries of the Advisory Agreement.
 Neither this SAI nor the Prospectus is intended to give rise to any contract rights or other rights in any shareholder, other than any rights conferred by federal or state securities laws that may not be waived.

 In addition, individual selection of securities is provided by the Sub-Advisor approved by the Board pursuant, in each case, to an investment sub-advisory agreement (each, a "Management Agreement").
-Under the Advisory Agreement, the Advisor has agreed to (i) furnish the Fund with advice and recommendations with respect to the selection and continued employment of Sub-Advisor to manage the actual investment of the Fund's assets; (ii) direct the allocation of the Fund's assets among such Sub-Advisor; (iii) oversee the investments made by such Sub-Advisor on behalf of the Fund, subject to the ultimate supervision and direction of the Board; (iv) oversee the actions of the Sub-Advisor with respect to voting proxies for the Fund, filing Section 13 ownership reports with the SEC for the Fund, and taking other actions on behalf of the Fund; (v) maintain the books and records required to be maintained by the Fund except to the extent arrangements have been made for such books and records to be maintained by the administrator, another agent of the Fund or the Sub-Advisor; (vi) furnish reports, statements and other data on securities, economic conditions and other matters related to the investment of the Fund's assets that the Fund's administrator or distributor or the officers of the Trust may reasonably request; and (vii) render to the Board such periodic and special reports with respect to the Fund's investment activities as the Board may reasonably request, including at least one in-person appearance annually before the Board.
+Under the Advisory Agreement, the Advisor has agreed to (i) furnish the Funds with advice and recommendations with respect to the selection and continued employment of Sub-Advisor to manage the actual investment of the Funds' assets; (ii) direct the allocation of the Funds' assets among such Sub-Advisor; (iii) oversee the investments made by such Sub-Advisor on behalf of the Funds, subject to the ultimate supervision and direction of the Board; (iv) oversee the actions of the Sub-Advisor with respect to voting proxies for the Funds, filing Section 13 ownership reports with the SEC for the Funds, and taking other actions on behalf of the Funds; (v) maintain the books and records required to be maintained by the Funds except to the extent arrangements have been made for such books and records to be maintained by the Sub-Advisor; (vi) furnish reports, statements and other data on securities, economic conditions and other matters related to the investment of the Funds' assets that the Funds' administrator or distributor or the officers of the Trust may reasonably request; and (vii) render to the Board such periodic and special reports with respect to the Funds' investment activities as the Board may reasonably request, including at least one in-person appearance annually before the Board.